stakater/kubestackplus-docs/content/for-developers/tutorials/inner-loop/05-expose-app/expose-app.md

     ![ingress-values](images/ingress-values.png)

     a) First make sure the **route** field is `enabled: false`.
-It's because Ingress will create it's own route.
+It's because Ingress will create its own route.

-    b) Ingress is `enabled: true`, it means the ingress resource will be created on our cluster when we tilt up.
+    b) Ingress is `enabled: true`, which means the ingress resource will be created on our cluster when we tilt up.

     c) `pathType: ImplementationSpecific`: Sets the type of path matching for the Ingress resource.
-The value `ImplementationSpecific` indicates that the specific implementation should determine the path matching behavior.
+The value `ImplementationSpecific` indicates that the specific implementation should determine the path-matching behavior.

     d) `hosts`: Defines a list of hosts for the Ingress resource.
 In this case, there is a single host specified.